Azathothas/Stars/README.md

 - [ivan-hc/AppImaGen](https://github.com/ivan-hc/AppImaGen) – A script that generates a custom AppImage from Debian or from a PPA of your choice for the previous (not the oldest) and still supported Ubuntu LTS
 - [ivan-hc/ArchImage](https://github.com/ivan-hc/ArchImage) – Build AppImage packages for all distributions but including Arch Linux packages.
 Powered by JuNest.
 - [ivan-hc/Database-of-pkg2appimaged-packages](https://github.com/ivan-hc/Database-of-pkg2appimaged-packages) – Various AppImage packages for AM and AppMan
-- [ivan-hc/Steam-appimage](https://github.com/ivan-hc/Steam-appimage) – Unofficial Steam AppImage built on top of "Conty" (Arch Linux).
+- [ivan-hc/Steam-appimage](https://github.com/ivan-hc/Steam-appimage) – Unofficial Steam AppImage built using Runimage.
 - [ivan-sincek/dnsrecon-chunked](https://github.com/ivan-sincek/dnsrecon-chunked) – Brute force subdomains in multiple smaller iterations.
 Based on DNSRecon.
 - [ivan-sincek/metagoofeel](https://github.com/ivan-sincek/metagoofeel) – Web crawler and downloader based on GNU Wget.
 - [ivan-sincek/websocket-bf](https://github.com/ivan-sincek/websocket-bf) – Brute force a REST API query through WebSocket.
 Based on cURL.